GoPeaks-AI/HypothesisReader/README.md

 After installation is complete, it is recommended the user restart the R session (Session > Restart R).

-**Note:** From the Miniconda documentation (https://docs.conda.io/en/latest/miniconda.html): “Miniconda is a free minimal installer for conda.
+**Note:** From the [Miniconda documentation](https://docs.conda.io/en/latest/miniconda.html): “Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.”

 The [Reticulate](https://rstudio.github.io/reticulate/) package downloads a version of Miniconda containing Python 3.6.